 • Regulatory enforcement proceedings

-• License applications, certificates of authority, and Secretary of State filings
+• License applications, certificates of authority, and secretary of state filings

 • Federal agency approvals of government-sponsored enterprises (GSEs)